IBM-Blockchain/blockchain-vscode-extension/README.md

 #### Additional requirements for Windows

 - Docker for Windows is configured to use Linux containers (this is the default)
-- You will need to install the C++ Build Tools for Windows from [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools#windows-build-tools)
 - You will need to install OpenSSL v1.0.2 if using Node 8, or v1.1.1 if using Node 10 from [Win32 OpenSSL](http://slproweb.com/products/Win32OpenSSL.html)
   - Install the normal version, not the version marked as "light"
   - Install the Win32 version into `C:\OpenSSL-Win32` on 32-bit systems